 Hiking Vernal and Nevada Falls via The Mist Trail

 The Mist Trail features two incredibly beautiful landmarks of Yosemite National Park: Vernal and Nevada falls.
-The park also has a nice close view of Liberty Cap (a smaller dome that sits next to Half Dome) and the backside of the more popular, Half Dome.
+The trail also has a nice close view of Liberty Cap (a smaller dome that sits next to Half Dome) and the backside of the more popular, Half Dome.
 The ease of access is one of the things that make this trail so popular.
-The trail is paved up until the Vernal fall viewpoint.
-The trail itself also features two restrooms along the route.
+A significant amount of the trail trail is paved up until the Vernal fall viewpoint.
+There are also two restrooms along the route.
 Both Vernal and Nevada falls are incredible sights.
 Many people stop just at the top of Vernal fall to take in the view of the fall and have a lunch.
-However, it is worth the short distance up to the Nevada fall to take in the beauty of the Merced River falling down the ledge and into Yosemite Valley.
+However, it is worth the short distance up to the Nevada fall to take in the beauty of the Merced River falling down cliff walls into Yosemite Valley.

 Keep in mind, you don’t need to complete the whole trail in order to view some of the magnificent sites that this trail offers.
 For those not as familiar to hiking or think they may not be up for the whole trail, consider some of the other viewing points mentioned below in the trail details.

 Do you have any updates to the hiking trail or want to share your hike/pictures?
 Please leave a comment below.